yuusoft-org/yahtml/README.md

 ## Why Not HAML or Pug?

-The main difference is that YAHTML document is 100% valid YAML, allowing it to leverage existing YAML tooling and integrate seamlessly with YAML-based configurations.
-Anything that can read a JSON can read a YAHTML, no need for special purpose parser.
+The main difference is that a YAHTML document is 100% valid YAML, allowing it to leverage existing YAML tooling and integrate seamlessly with YAML or JSON based configurations.

+You can use YAHTML with [Jempl](https://github.com/yuusoft-org/jempl), which will give you the full power of a templating engine while maintaining the universal YAML/JSON structure.

 ## JavaScript/TypeScript Usage